Twins vs. Rays Player Props Betting Odds

-Player prop bet options for Byron Buxton and others are available when the Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Tuesday at 6:40 PM ET.
+The Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Wednesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds on Wander Franco, Carlos Correa and others in this game.

 Bet on this matchup or its props with DraftKings!